 Cowhand Trailer Race

-This is a new event this year.
 Two teams (one rider from each) will race at the same time from their designated trailer around a marked course and back to the trailer.
 They will pass their rope to the next partner who will run the course, until all three riders have finished the course.
 The riders will then dismount and load all three horses into the trailer.
 The riders will exit the trailer and latch the door to signal the end of time.
 Each team will be individually timed.
-Teams will race once on Saturday and again on Sunday.
+Teams will race on Saturday.

 The team stands at a start line in mid-arena.
 A herd of cattle (numbered in pairs from 0-9) is at the far end of the arena.
 Time starts when the first rider crosses the line and the announcer will call out a number.
 Example: “5” the team of cowboys now has to cut out both animals bearing the number 5.
 The separated animals are herded back to a trailer at the start end of the arena.
 The riders will load their cattle into the trailer and close the door to stop the time clock.
 Sounds easy right?
 Well like any event involving animals, things don’t always go as planned.
 They can be right up to the door and change their minds about getting in.
 Extra cattle may be loaded but must be unloaded prior to signaling for time.
 Riders on foot may enter the trailer to sort out the wrong animals.
 Riders may ask for time with only one animal in the trailer but all teams with both cattle will beat any teams having only one cow.

-Two mounted ropers will be at the marked start/foul line in the arena.
-The third partner will be on foot standing at the branding bucket filled with flour paste.
-A herd of eleven numbered cattle will be at the far end of the arena.
+Three mounted ropers will be at the marked start/foul line in the arena.
+The branding bucket filled with flour paste is tied to the fence.
+A herd of numbered cattle will be at the far end of the arena.
 Time will start as the first rider crosses the line.
 The announcer will call out a number and a brand position.
-Example: “5, Left Hip” the two cowboys now have to head and heel the animal bearing the number 5.
+Example: “5, Left Hip” the three riders now have to head and heel the animal bearing the number 5.
 They have a limited number of loops (attempts) to catch the cow.
-If they catch within the time limit the partner on foot will race to the cow, paste a brand on the designated area and race back to put the brand in the bucket stopping the time clock.
+If they catch within the time limit the partner who has not roped the cow will dismount and race to get the dauber the cow and paste a brand on the designated area and race back to put the brand in the bucket stopping the time clock.
 While they are roping their cow it must remain within the marked area.
 A 5 second penalty will result if only one heel is caught.